Antique 21 Star American Flag Hand Sewn Silk / Bible Flag

 I have more experience on antique flags than most museum curators, auction house appraisers who may see only a few flags each year and most flag dealers sometime make erroneous statements and opinions on flags because of lack of experience.

-We use modern museum framing technology to frame our antique flags.
-Our in house professional framers use only conservation framing methods used by museums.
-We only use acid free and gas free materials along with safe ultra clear UV acrylic.
+Our in-house professional framers use only conservation framing methods used by museums.
+We only use acid free cotton rag mats and gas free materials along with safe ultra-clear UV acrylic.
+The UV acrylic is clearer than glass and unlike glass it will not break.
 Our flags are museum mounted using safe acid free hinges, which does not damage the flag in any way like sewing flags down does.
 The hinge mounting is completely reversible which is the prime focus to achieve in conservation framing.

 This is what happened to the Old Glory Flag in the Smithsonian.
 The Smithsonian conservators spent millions of dollars to repair and reverse the damage to the flag caused by sewing the historical flag down.
 Framers have used the sewing method in the past and some do now because they do not know any better and are stuck with a failed technology and the main reason is they make much more money from the customer by charging huge fees to sew a flag down.
 Time has proved sewing a flag down is damaging to the flag and very costly to the customer.
 Our mounting process is safe, cost effective and preserves the antique flag for generations to come.

 We do all this and sell our flags at very reasonable prices unlike many dealers…

 Selling only Genuine Authentic antiques & rare American Flags